tripatheea/satra/README.md

 Satra
 =========

-A simple card game built with JavaScript with lots of help from jQuery.
+A simple card game, sort of like Blackjack, built with JavaScript with lots of help from jQuery.

 A live working version at: http://techsth.com/satra/